Zulfiqar-Ibrahim/DesignPatterns/README.md

 <img src = "images/solution-en-bridge-1.png">

 Following this approach, we can extract the color-related code into its own class with two subclasses: Red and Blue.
 The Shape class then gets a reference field pointing to one of the color objects.
 Now the shape can delegate any color-related work to the linked color object.
 That reference will act as a bridge between the Shape and Color classes.
 From now on, adding new colors won’t require changing the shape hierarchy, and vice versa.

+# Decrator
+The Decorator pattern is a structural design pattern that allows behavior to be added to individual objects, either statically or dynamically, without affecting the behavior of other objects from the same class.
+It is used to extend or modify the functionality of objects at runtime without directly altering their code.

+# facade

+The Facade pattern is a structural design pattern that provides a simplified interface to a complex system of classes, interfaces, or subsystems.
+It hides the complexities of the underlying system and provides a single interface for the client to interact with.

+Let's say you have a complex video conversion system consisting of multiple classes for video formats, codecs, and conversion algorithms.
+You want to provide a simple interface for clients to convert videos without exposing the complexities of the system.